dpjaeger/dpjaeger.github.io/index.Rmd

 ---
 ## Findings

 Sunflower and casein come in with the highest average chicken weight, above 300 grams.
 The standard deviation for sunflower is slightly lower than casein.
-Horsebean comes in at the lowest average chicken weight, 160 grams with tight standard deviation.
+Horsebean comes in at the lowest average chicken weight, 160 grams with a tight standard deviation.

 --- &radio
 ## Question

-Now for a quiz question
+Now for a quiz question:

-Which feed produces the average heaviest chicken weight (using the mentioned dataset)?
+Which feed produces the heaviest chicken weight (on average, from the mentioned dataset)?

 1. meatmeal
 2. horsebean